morinokami/tanstack-meta/packages/meta/README.md

 - `titleTemplate` (optional): An object containing:
   - `default`: The default title used when no title is provided
-  - `template`: A template string where `%s` is replaced with the page title
+  - `template`: A template string where `%s` is replaced with the page title, or a function that receives the page title and returns the formatted title
 - `baseUrl` (optional): A string or `URL` object used to resolve relative URLs to absolute URLs.
 Applies to:
   - `openGraph` (images, audio, videos, url)
   - `twitter` (images, players, app URLs)